 In one word?
-Yes, but, Cockapoos, and most other dogs for that matter, suffer from separation anxiety, which means they won’t react too well to being left on their own all day.
+Yes, but, Cockapoos, and most other dogs for that matter suffer from cockapoo separation anxiety, which means they won’t react too well to being left on their own all day.
 That being said, there is nothing wrong with leaving your Cockapoo for probably a maximum of 4 to 5 hours.

 Does your Cockapoo Have Separation Anxiety?

 This is a tough one, because we don’t completely understand what causes it, why some dogs experience it and others don’t.
 Like people, every dog is different, with different personalities and different emotional triggers.
-If your pup doesn’t like being left alone, it’s important for you to understand his destructive behaviour is a panicked response to his anxiety; he’s not doing it to punish you for leaving him on his own.
+If your cockapoo doesn’t like being left alone, it’s important for you to understand his destructive behaviour is a panicked response to his anxiety; he’s not doing it to punish you for leaving him on his own.

-How To Deal With It
+How To Deal With Cockapoo Separation Anxiety

 As long as your pup hasn’t been traumatized in the past by being left at a kennel, this is an option if you’re away going away for a few days or for an extended period of time.
-There are also kennels that offer day-care options so that your furry friend isn’t home alone during the day.
-Another option is using a sitter service that takes care of your dog, should you be going away on holiday.
+There are also kennels that offer daycare options so that your furry friend isn’t home alone during the day.
+Another option is using a sitter service that takes care of your dog should you be going away on holiday.